 As for bartenders, some of the skills required for a bartender include the following:

-- Knowledge of mixology and drink recipes: Bartenders should have a good understanding of different alcoholic drinks, mixing techniques, and the proper use of equipment such as shakers and strainers.
+- Knowledge of mixology and drink recipes: Bartenders should understand different alcoholic drinks, mixing techniques, and the proper use of equipment such as shakers and strainers.

 - Strong customer service skills: Bartenders should be able to communicate effectively with customers, understand their needs, and provide excellent service.